Pakistan protests to India over Kashmir killing

 "Resort to the use of terrorism as an instrument of state policy is short-sighted," India's ambassador to the United Nations, H.S.
 Puri, on Tuesday told the U.N.
 Security Council, which is currently headed by Pakistan.
 "Those who play with the sword, shall also perish by it."

-Firing and small skirmishes are common along the internationally recognized 740-km (460-mile) LoC despite the ceasefire that was agreed in 2003.
+Firing and small skirmishes are common along the internationally recognised 740-km (460-mile) LoC despite the ceasefire that was agreed in 2003.

 The Indian army this week released photographs of landmines it said were laid by Pakistan and found in Indian territory.
 The army said there had been an increase in the number of mines found in recent months.